Snapchat Advertising: A Complete Guide to the Ad Types You Need to Know

 With more than 150M daily active users watching 10B Snaps per day, Snapchat’s highly anticipated Snap Ads Partner program launched in early October 2016.
 For brands and Snapchatters alike, this is good news.
 For advertisers, Snapchat offers a highly engaged audience as well as unprecedented access to millennials—a generation that’s collectively eluded brands and their old-school advertising techniques for years.
 For Snapchat users, all signs point to them liking the ads.
 For one, Snap Ads have a reported 5X swipe-up rate versus the average click-through-rate on comparable platform.

-With so much intrigue swirling around Snapchat’s push into the social ad space, we thought it’d be a good time to take you through the Snapchat advertising opportunities currently available:
+With so much intrigue swirling around Snapchat’s push into social ad solutions, we thought it’d be a good time to take you through the Snapchat advertising opportunities currently available:

 Snap Ads: An Interactive Social Ad Experience